boilthesea/forllm/assets/multimodal.md

     *   Create a new, reusable modal component for generation parameters.
     *   In the `postList` event listener, add handlers for the new menu options that open this modal, pre-filled with the post's content.

+4.  **Update Documentation Plan:**
+    *   Add subphase 8.3 to Phase 8, outlining the `blueprint.md` sections that will need to be updated to reflect the new inline generation commands and post-generation action UI.

-## Phase 4: Full Service Integration and First-Use Experience
+## Phase 4: Full Service Integration and First-Use Experience [TODO]

 **Goal:** Complete the integration with the external generation services and ensure the features are fully functional end-to-end.